9 Declarations [dcl.dcl]

 — end example]

-• Otherwise, the element is copy-initialized from the corresponding initializer-clause or is initialized with the brace-or-equal-initializer of the corresponding designated-initializer-clause.
+• Otherwise, if the initializer list is a brace-enclosed designated-initializer-list, the element is initialized with the brace-or-equal-initializer of the corresponding designated-initializer-clause.

-If that initializer is of the form assignment-expression or = assignment-expression and a narrowing conversion ([dcl.init.list]) is required to convert the expression, the program is ill-formed.
+If that initializer is of the form = assignment-expression and a narrowing conversion ([dcl.init.list]) is required to convert the expression, the program is ill-formed.

 [Note 2:

-If the initialization is by designated-initializer-clause, its form determines whether copy-initialization or direct-initialization is performed.
+The form of the initializer determines whether copy-initialization or direct-initialization is performed.

 — end note]